 – there are sea urchins so if you are a beginner bring neoprene boots or rent some

 – the factory isn’t the nicest sight but the water is super clear anyway

-General Infos (Wind, Water Temperature and Water Condition)
+General infos for kitesurfing in Drepano, Greece (Wind, Water Temperature and Water Condition)

 Drepano has around 300 windy days a year – but windy can sometimes also mean that you have a 1 or 2-hour-window in which you can kite so you have the best chances in late spring – summer (April, May, June, July) or early autumn (September, October).